rbasniak/ngx-rbk-utils/README.md

         accessTokenClaims: {claimName: string, propertyName: string, type: string} [] },
     state: {
-        database: {
-            // Function that will be called when logout occurs to reset the database store
-            clearFunction: () => ({}),
-            // Array of states to be injected in the `database` part of the state
+        // Setup for the database part of the state
-            states: [],
+        database: {[name: string]: DatabaseStateParameters},
-            // Array of actions to be fired in the application initialization to populate the `database` part of the state
+        // Setup for the feature part of the state
-            initializationRequiredActions: []
-        },
-        feature: {
+        feature: {[name: string]: DatabaseStateParameters}
-            // Function that will be called when logout occurs to reset the features store
-            clearFunction: () => ({}),
-            // Array of states to be injected in the `features` part of the state
-            states: []
-        }
     },
     httpBehaviors: {
         // Default parameters to be used in all HTTP requests on services that inherit from BaseApiService